The budget and local services 2025-2026

 We have done this by doing things like:

-After well over a decade, we have exhausted all our ‘efficiency’ opportunities and there are very few, options left open to us.
+After approaching nearly two decades, we have exhausted all our ‘efficiency’ opportunities and there are very few, options left open to us.